programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

 If the source is an **easydb5**: make sure that the source instance is configured to output the user passwords, and repeat the backup.
 See [https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/](https://docs.easydb.de/en/sysadmin/configuration/easydb-server.yml/available-variables/) under `include_passwords` for the necessary settings in the source instance.

 For a **fylr** source instance this is not necessary, since the password hashes are always returned over the API.
 {% endhint %}

 * type: `bool`
-* default: `false`

-### `--check-progress`

-{% hint style="info" %}
-This parameter is available in fylr from version **v6.11.0**.
-{% endhint %}

-Set to `true` to check if records, which are identified by the System Object ID or Object ID, exist in the target instance.

-This may be useful if a previous restore process could not finish because of network or other problems, and the progress file might not have been written correctly.
-If this happened, this parameter helps avoiding problems with duplicate records.

-{% hint style="info" %}
-This only works in combination with `--continue`
-{% endhint %}

-{% hint style="warning" %}
-This can cause a longer restore times, since for each record that is restored, a request to the target system is performed.
-{% endhint %}

-* type: `bool`